Guitar Playing - Part 1 Health Considerations - Music and Medicine on MondayClick Here

 Multiple voice therapy techniques may be used with a "typical voice treatment program includes voice ergonomics, relaxation, respiration, vocal exercises, and transfer-to speech."
 (Ohlsson 2022, Holmberg 2001, Niebudek-Bogusz 2008)

-Vocal production therapy (sometimes called 'direct therapy') "involves exercises that may target one or more subsystems of voice production" with "specific techniques frequently vary" and is discriminated from "vocal hygiene education is an information-only apporach" (Berman 2008).
-Through a randomized prospective study of 62 women with bilateral mid -fold lesions (nodules/pre-nodules/mid-fold swellings) Berman et al reported acomparison of VHE (vocal hygiene education) with VPT (voice production therapy) that included 6 weekly pirvate 45-minute sessions for both groups.
+Vocal production therapy (sometimes called 'direct therapy') "involves exercises that may target one or more subsystems of voice production" with "specific techniques frequently vary" and is discriminated from "vocal hygiene education is an information-only approach" (Berman 2008).
+Through a randomized prospective study of 62 women with bilateral mid-fold lesions (nodules/pre-nodules/mid-fold swellings) Berman et al reported acomparison of VHE (vocal hygiene education) with VPT (voice production therapy) that included 6 weekly pirvate 45-minute sessions for both groups.
 The voice therapy group from the VHE group in the VHE subjects received no direct work on their voice and were not provided with vocal exercises.
 A primary outcome measured by repeating a VHI (voice handicap index) identified "VP [vocal production] therapy may be more effect than VHE [vocal hygiene education] (Berman 2008)

 b.
 Voice Therapy Programs